Roadside Mail Box

 is an artificial address that is created by Australia Post to deliver mail to a rural or remote location.
 The RMB address allows a sender or recipient of mail to succinctly specify the mail's destination.

 Without the RMB system, many intended destinations would otherwise be specifiable only by a series of directions or some other unwieldy, abstract description.

 The RMB address functions similarly to a post office box in that it describes an intended addressee with a unique number, but it is different in that it aliases a real physical address rather than a container at a post office.

 Location

 RMBs are usually located on the main road, and not on the farm.
 Several RMBs might be grouped together.
-The boxes themselves are often decorated as animals or birds.
+The boxes themselves are often decorated as animals, birds or even daleks.

+The street numbers, which are widely based, are often based on distance from the start of the main road.